kennyalive/vulkan-ray-tracing/README.md

 * Command line options:
   - _--validation-layers_ - enables VK_LAYER_LUNARG_standard_validation layer.
 VulkanSDK should be installed in order to use this option.
   - _--debug-names_ - enables debug naming of vulkan objects.

-Prerequisites: VulkanSDK should be installed in the system.
+Prerequisites: VulkanSDK is required to build the solution.

 ![demo](https://user-images.githubusercontent.com/4964024/48589368-7defa600-e93b-11e8-8a49-741b7d212ddc.png)